B i o g r a p h y

 Ja' Malik is the proud recipient of the 2016 CUNY Dance Initiative Residency.
 This residency, in partnership with Kingsborough College, provided him with space and time to workshop material for a new ballet which will premier in 2019.
 He is also the proud recipient of the 2016 Project Plie Scholarship from American Ballet Theater to become a certified ABT Curriculum Teacher.

-2018 marks the relaunch and full realization of Ballet Boy Productions.
+2018 marked the relaunch and full realization of Ballet Boy Productions.

 Ja' Malik is a 2019 Choreographic Resident apart of UNCSA's Summer Choreographic Institution.
 His new ballet will premiere July 20th in Winston-Salem NC.

-August 2019 marked the Debut Performance of Ballet Boy Productions at the 38th Annual Battery Dance Festival in NYC, NY.
+August 2019 marked the final Performance of Ballet Boy Productions at the 38th Annual Battery Dance Festival in NYC, NY.

 Ja' Malik has served as Assistant choreographer to Camille A. Brown on The Public Theater's 2019 production of Ntozake Shange's "For Colored Girls..."